torchbox/k8s-ts-ingress/docs/index.md

           fields should not be cached.
         * The `cache-ignore-query-params` and `cache-whitelist-query-params` annotations did not work correctly.
+    * Improvement: The Kubernetes API code was rewritten and is now more reliable, more efficient, and faster to respond to changes in the cluster.
+    * Bug fix: Several memory leaks were fixed.

 * 1.0.0-alpha7:
     * Improvement: The Traffic Server version in the Docker image has been